m-j-w/CpuId.jl/README.md

 ECX and EDX.
 Which information is returned is determined by the so called leaf, which is defined by setting the input register EAX to a specific 32 bit integer value before executing the instruction.
-The extent and kind of information obtainable via this facility has changed quite a lot over the past decade and still evolves with every CPU generation.
+The extent and kind of information obtainable via this instruction has changed quite a lot over the past decade and still evolves with every CPU generation.
 Thus, not all information is available on every CPU model, and certainly everything is vendor dependent.

-This Julia package also provides the `cpucycle()` function which allows getting the current time stamp counter (TSC), which is determined by emitting a `rdtsc` instruction.
-Similarly to `cpuid`, it only requires CPU registers and is thus, if inlined, probably the lowest overhead method to perform micro-benchmarking.
+This Julia package also provides the `cpucycle()` function which allows getting the current time stamp counter (TSC) by emitting a `rdtsc` instruction.
+Similarly to `cpuid`, it only requires CPU registers and is usable in user-land code and facilitates an alternative approach to micro-benchmarking.

 ## Limitations